Organic Mattress Facts:

 When buying a mattress, it’s vital to choose an organic mattress that is made only with non-toxic materials.
 You may assume that if it’s an organic mattress it must also be non-toxic, but that’s not always the case.
 Organic mattresses can contain fire retardant chemicals and other unsafe materials.

 Before you spend a lot of money on a mattress that is called “organic”, you might want to learn about all the materials involved.

 What’s in a typical mattress?

-Toluene diisocyanate and methylene diphenyl diisocynate are isocyanates used as primary building blocks of foam and mixed with water and polyols.
+Toluene diisocyanate and methylene diphenyl diisocynate are isocyanates usually used as primary building blocks of foam and mixed with water and polyols.
 Toluene is a known carcinogen and exposure to isocyanates can irritate mucous membranes and cause asthma, respiratory disease, skin inflammation, and chemical sensitivity.